Welcome to my first installment of Wednesday Word, a weekly linkup for everyone, not just health and fitness bloggers.

 I grew up on a farm with pastures, corn fields, and cows all around – far from the hustle and bustle of even the nearest small town.
 If you craned your neck just so, you could see my aunt and uncle’s house about a quarter of a mile away.

-I yearned for sidewalks to roller skate on and friends next door to play with; instead, I learned to play by myself or bury my head in a book and live vicariously through the lives of Laura Ingles and Nancy Drew.
+I yearned for friends next door and sidewalks for roller skating; instead, I learned to play by myself or bury my head in a book and live vicariously through the lives of Laura Ingles and Nancy Drew.
 Other than a period of time when I was four and had an entire family of pretend ghosts that lived in my room, I was a very normal kid that eventually learned to embrace the peace and quiet of country life.

 I learned to make a game out of lying on my back and picking out animal shapes in the fluffy white clouds as they moved across the brilliant blue sky.
 I learned to appreciate and identify the songs of different birds singing in our quiet back yard.
 I learned that there is no better smell than that of hay curing, and no better feeling than that of a baby calf nuzzling for affection.